kahunacohen/real-world-fp/README.md

 ]
 ```

-Let's try to do this without mutating variables:
+Let's do this without mutating variables:

 ```js
 const makeTable = (employees) => {